warnotte/NoobSynth3/README.md

 npx tsc -p tsconfig.app.json --noEmit
 ```

-## WASM DSP (experimental)
+## WASM DSP (primary engine)

-This repo now includes a Rust DSP workspace and a single **WASM graph**
+This repo includes a Rust DSP workspace and a single **WASM graph**
-AudioWorklet that runs the full DSP graph in Rust for better performance.
+AudioWorklet that runs the full DSP graph in Rust.
+The app uses this
+engine by default.

 Build the WASM artifacts: